brighthive/data-resource-generator/docs/source/references/migrating.rst

 If you want to modify your database and application there is a work around.

-The original Data Resource API had the ability to dynamically update and modify the database as you modified the declarative descriptor files.
-This led to a number of problems such as putting the application and database into states where a human needs to intervene.
-A universal magical database migration engine was not in scope for the project.

-The lessons learned from that are a declarative setup and imperative changes provided for the majority of use cases.
+Please note!
+The DRG does not offer a universal database migration engine.
+Such a solution does not fit the needs or scope of BrightHive.
+Using a declarative setup and imperative changes accommodate the majority of potential use cases.

 Modifying Generated Data Resources
 -------------------------------------------------